 - Make frictionless payments convenient and secure

-- Enhance customer experience with a smoother service and a wider range of payment options
+- Enhance CX with a wider range of payment options

 - Provide an additional layer of security for everyone

 - Reduce AHT by not collecting payment card or address details

 - Reduce fraud or data loss as card details are not shared